Operation Millpond

 Operation Millpond, which operated from 13 March 1961 through August 1961, was an American covert operation designed to introduce air power into the Laotian Civil War.
-A force of 16 B26s, 16 Sikorsky H-34s, and other military materiel was hastily shipped in from Okinawa and held ready to operate from the Kingdom of Thailand.
+A force of 16 B26s, 16 Sikorsky H-34s, and other materiel were hastily shipped in from Okinawa and held ready to operate from the Kingdom of Thailand.
 After this hasty preparation for bombing in Laos, the debacle at the Bay of Pigs invasion resulted in the cancellation of Millpond.
 The B-26s were returned to Okinawa.
 However, the precedent had been set for covert Central Intelligence Agency-sponsored air operations in Laos.

 Background

 On 23 May 1950, the United States signed the Pentalateral Agreement committing military aid to French forces in the Kingdom of Laos.
 Two years later, America was carrying a third of the French costs of the First Indochina War.
 After the French withdrew from French Indochina, the U.S. picked up the entire Lao budget.
 After the 1954 Geneva Conference, an appearance of neutrality was preserved by posting "civilians" to military aid positions.
 When President John F. Kennedy received his incoming briefing on 19 January 1961, he was warned by outgoing President Dwight D. Eisenhower and Secretary of State Christian Herter that Laos was crucially located in Southeast Asia and must be maintained in the Free World.
 As a result of these circumstances, the burgeoning Laotian Civil War became a Central Intelligence Agency and U.S. State Department theater of operations.
 The new president soon approved several covert operations in Laos.